StarpTech/judge-framework/README.md

 The framework was shown first in [code.talks commerce 2018 - Agile Transformation benötigt Einhörner](https://www.youtube.com/watch?v=t4eVn_MxOUQ)

+## What is it?

+You can share a link with your colleagues and get realtime evaluation of the voting.

 ## How does it work?

 We use MQTT protocol to build a pub/sub model.
 All messages are transfered through the public [hivemq](https://www.hivemq.com/public-mqtt-broker/) MQTT broker.